husarion/erc2025/RULES.md

 Size and structure of the Teams can change during the Competition.
 Teams should be able to provide a list of members and their roles at any time during the Competition.
 Single member can have multiple roles.

+Teams can compete in both Formulas but it's generally not advised due to the sheer volume of work.
+Teams that compete in both Formulas are subject to the same rules and limitations respective each of the formulas as the Teams that compete in a single formula.

 ## Registration

 Teams are subject to Registration in order to be considered for the Competition.
 Registration link is published on the official website.
 Registration is open for a limited time.
 The exact dates are specified in the Dates section.
 Registration Form specifies the requirements for the Registration, including but not limited to the GDPR forms.